Regarding the subnet mask specification in hosts.allow

-The other day, I stumbled over how to specify the subnet mask for hosts.allow, so I'll summarize it here.
+The other day, I had some trouble with how to specify the subnet mask in hosts.allow, so I'll summarize it here

 What is hosts.allow?

-First of all, hosts.allow is a file that specifies IP and domain and
+First of all, hosts.allow is a file that specifies IPs and domains and

-describes permission settings for connecting to the server.
+describes the connection permission settings for the server.

 "Process name": "IP address you want to allow"